Master-Felix/oneplus/README.md

 ## 🔒 License

 This project is **proprietary and confidential**.
-Unauthorized copying, distribution, or modification of any files, code, or content is strictly prohibited without express written permission from OnePlusOne Accounting.
+Unauthorized copying, distribution, or modification of any files, code, or content is strictly prohibited without express written permission from OnePlusOne Book Keepers and Consultants Ltd.